 Imagine a fixed asset like a chair.
 When one employee isn’t using a chair anymore, you keep it in a storage room until another employee needs it.
 In this particular case, an individual would need to know that no one is using the chair.
 Then, he or she has to store the chair in a safe spot with all the other unused chairs.
 When a chair is finally needed, the individual will then recover the chair and give it to the new user.

 This process is similar to software license recycling but without manual labor.
-Whether it is a SaaS or an installed software, you can retrieve the license and put in storage with just a few clicks.
+Whether it is a SaaS or an installed software, you can retrieve the license and put it in storage with just a few clicks.
 You can then re-purpose it with another few simple clicks.
 If the integration with HR is set up, the system automatically detects a change in the employment status.

 You can do this with your SAM processes and removing the manual checks from the software asset manager.
 A SAM tool should have a recycling configuration management tool, network discovery and inventory tool.
 In contrast, SCCM or LANSweeper don’t.
 Use your SAM solution and recycle your software to save costs immediately.